Li-Tong-621/DMID/README.md

 ## 🚀 News

-- 2023.5 The first version of the manuscript waw submitted and the code were uploaded. :star:
+- 2023.5 The first version of the manuscript waw submitted and the code was uploaded. :star:

 - 2024.5.10 Our paper has been accepted by TPAMI! :tada: